AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Experiments

+\paragraph{Effect of PPR Training} To further examine the effect of PPR, we track the agent's performance during PPR training in Fig.~\ref{fig:ppr_training}.
+During PPR training, the agent's preference judgment accuracy on the PPR test set continues to increase.
+Meanwhile, the agent's H@1 on the final recommendation test set also steadily improves.
+This verifies that PPR can enhance the model's ability to distinguish fine-grained preferences.
+It also suggests that the agent implicitly generalizes a more versatile ability, leading to more accurate recommendations.

+\paragraph{Token Count} Fig.~\ref{fig:token_vs_h10} illustrates the dynamics of token count and average H@10 of rollout trajectories during first-stage training on the Games dataset.
+During training, the agent is encouraged to produce longer reasoning chains and conduct deeper exploration, leading to recommendations that better satisfy user preferences.
+Meanwhile, the dialogue token cost remains within an acceptable range.
+More statistics about token cost are in Appendix~\ref{app:addition_exp}.

+\paragraph{Latency} We report the average latency per recommendation request on a single NVIDIA A800 GPU using vLLM.
+As shown in Table~\ref{tab:agent_latency}, the latency remains practical for an agentic recommendation framework.
+Unlike conventional recommendation pipelines optimized for strict real-time ranking, \ours targets interactive and reasoning-intensive recommendation scenarios, where richer reasoning and evidence-grounded decision making are often preferred over millisecond-level response latency.
-To examine the scalability of \ours with respect to model capacity, we conduct experiments using Qwen3 models across varying parameter sizes (1.7B, 4B, and 8B).
-While our primary implementation utilizes Qwen3-4B-Instruct, we adopt the Qwen3 series for this analysis to investigate scaling behavior, simultaneously verifying the method's generalization on foundation models.

-As shown in Fig.~\ref{fig:exp-model}, performance improves consistently as model size increases across datasets and evaluation metrics.
-Larger models achieve stronger results in both hit-based and ranking-based measures, indicating that \ours can effectively utilize increased model capacity to enhance list-wise reasoning and preference modeling.
-The stable upward trend across datasets further demonstrates that \ours shows robust optimization behavior and scales reliably with backbone size.
+\paragraph{Scaling Backbone LLM} To examine the scalability of \ours with respect to model capacity, we conduct experiments using Qwen3~\cite{Qwen3} across varying sizes (1.7B, 4B, and 8B).
+As shown in Fig.~\ref{fig:exp-model}, performance improves consistently as model size increases across datasets and evaluation metrics, indicating that \ours can effectively utilize increased model capacity to enhance performance.

-\subsubsection{Case Study}
+\subsection{Case Study}